RFA0608/QQS3C/README.md

 ## Demonstration
 https://youtu.be/kVwAEByurqQ?si=HSzjDU9NrPQbe-Wl
-(This Youtube link only supports Korean)
+(This YouTube link only supports Korean)

 The flow of the video is as follows.
 1. "ctrl_fs_enc.py" for hardware demo
 2. "ctrl_arx_enc.cpp" for hardware demo
 3. "ctrl_intmat_enc.go" for hardware demo

-In the video, a simulation was run for about 30 seconds to check whether control was possible.
+In the video, each hardware demonstration is run for about 30 seconds to check whether control was possible.

 > **[INFO] Security**
 >
-> - "ctrl_fs_enc.py" does not satisfy 128bits lambda bits security.
+> - "ctrl_fs_enc.py" does not satisfy 128-bit lambda security.
 >
 > - "ctrl_intmat_enc.go" is also like that.
 >
-> - On the other hand, "ctrl_arx_enc.cpp" sufficiently satisfies 128bits lambda bits security.
+> - On the other hand, "ctrl_arx_enc.cpp" sufficiently satisfies 128-bit lambda security.

 # Licenses & Acknowledgements